The 2021 Application process for the ChicagoCHEC Research Fellows program is now open!

 - An up-to-date curriculum vitae or resume.

 - Two separate essays on the following topics: (1) What are the reasons you want to be a ChicagoCHEC Research Fellow?
 Include a discussion of your strengths and qualifications for the program and how this fellowship experience will fit with your career plans (up to 300 words); and (2) What is something that people don’t necessarily know about you, but that you think they should? (up to 300 words).

 - College transcripts (unofficial transcripts are accepted).

 - Two letters of recommendation (at least one letter must be from a faculty member)

 2. Upload all required documents to the online submission system.
-Letters of recommendation can be uploaded by applicants directly to the online submission system or applicants can ask faculty to email letters directly to [email protected] The final application deadline for this program is February 28, 2019 at 11:59 pm CST.
+Letters of recommendation can be uploaded by applicants directly to the online submission system or applicants can ask faculty to complete the Letter of Recommendation using the unique links which will be sent to you after submitting your application.
+The final application deadline for this program is February 28, 2021, at 11:59 pm CST.
 ALL application materials, including letters of recommendation, must be received by this date for full consideration.

 Click the links below to view our informational videos about each section of the application.